Florence Buchanan

 Florence Buchanan (21 April 1867 – 13 March 1931) was a zoologist.
 She was awarded a London D.Sc. in 1902, was appointed as a Fellow of the University College London in 1904, and was awarded the American Association of Collegiate Alumnae's prize in 1910 for her research.

 Early years

 Florence Buchanan was born on 21 April 1867 in the St. Marylebone parish in London.

 Education

-Florence studied for a BSc in Zoology at the University College London, from 1886–1890, achieving a second class honours.
+Florence studied for a BSc in Zoology at the University College London, from 1886 to 1890, achieving a second class honours.

 Research

-Buchanan's early research interests were in the development of respiratory organs in decapod Crustacea, as well as poylchaete worms, which she researched at the University College London (1889–1892), the Plymouth Marine Laboratory (1891), and the Royal Dublin Society (1893).
+Buchanan's early research interests were in the development of respiratory organs in decapod Crustacea, as well as poylchaete worms, which she researched at University College London (1889–1892), the Plymouth Marine Laboratory (1891), and the Royal Dublin Society (1893).

 By 1894, Buchanan's primary research interests had changed to the electrical effects in muscle, which she researched at J. Burdon Sanderson's laboratory in Oxford (1894-1905), which then progressed into an interest in the heartbeat and form of the electrocardiogram, and transmission of reflex impulses in mammals, birds, and reptiles, which she researched at the Oxford University Museum laboratory (1904-1913).

+Buchanan is thought to be the first woman to attend a meeting of The Physiological Society, and she was among the group of six first female members of the Society in 1915.